 The American Rescue Plan Act (ARPA) extended the increased Child Tax Credit (CTC) for the tax year of 2021 only.
 For 2021, the child tax credit for children under 6 years old was $3,600, and for children 6-17, it was $3,000.
 Starting in 2022, the credit reverted back to the rules in the Tax Cuts and Jobs Act (TCJA), with a maximum tax credit of $2,000 for each qualifying child.

 State and Local Tax (SALT) Deduction

 Under the 2017 Tax Cuts and Jobs Act (TCJA) state and local tax deductions (SALT) remain capped at a combined total of $10,000 (or $5,000 for married taxpayers filing separately).
-This deduction limitation is set to remain through 2025.
+This deduction limitation is set to sunset at the end of 2025.

 Medical Expense Deduction

-The 2022 threshold for deducting medical expenses is 7.5% of AGI.
+The 2023 threshold for deducting medical expenses remains 7.5% of your AGI.
 You must itemize your deductions to deduct these medical expenses.
 The IRS website, www.IRS.gov, provides a long list of expenses that qualify as "medical expenses" so it can be a good idea to keep track of yours if you think they may qualify.

 Long-term capital gains are taxed at more favorable rates compared to ordinary income.
 For qualified dividends, investors will continue to be taxed at 0, 15% or 20%.